Here’s a question from a recent webinar about a literary agent assistant reading a writer’s work rather than an “actual” agent:

 What can we do to ensure that an actual agent sees my query?
 I’ve received rejection letters directly from assistants, therefore I know that the agent hasn’t seen my query or sample work.
 Perhaps the agent would have liked it, but if he or she wasn’t able to see it, then both the agent and I miss out on what could have been a wonderful opportunity.

 This writer seems to have what I would call Assistant Attitude.
-It’s a belief that assistants aren’t really important and that only the big names at an agency can make or break a writer’s chances at representation.
+It’s a belief that the literary agent assistant isn’t really important and that only the big names at an agency can make or break a writer’s chances at representation.
 A lot of (beginning) writers think very poorly of assistants and are shocked — shocked! — to learn that these are the people reading their queries.

 Here’s another thing to consider: Assistants are hired directly by the agent and know the agent’s tastes intimately.
 They also tend to pay more attention while reading.
-Would you rather an assistant read the whole query and sample or the agent glance at it and reject after reading a sentence because they are overwhelmed with a deluge of other submissions?
+Would you rather a literary agent assistant read the whole query and sample or the agent glance at it and reject after reading a sentence because they are overwhelmed with a deluge of other submissions?

 Assistants are also on the hunt and spend more time and energy giving writers a chance.
 A really busy agent may not invest a lot of time on a promising-but-not-ready-yet writer.
-Their assistant, though, could really spearhead a writer’s growth and give someone some editorial feedback, a shot to revise, an invitation to resubmit, a phone call, etc. Some assistants can even take on their own clients (see the Newer vs. Established agent conversation for more thoughts on this).
-Since this is a chance for an assistant to prove him or herself — and use the training they’ve received directly from the agent you’re targeting — most assistants and new agents are really hungry and eager to lavish prospective clients with attention.
+Their publishing assistant, though, could really spearhead a writer’s growth and give someone some editorial feedback, a shot to revise, an invitation to resubmit, a phone call, etc. Some assistants can even take on their own clients (see how to select a literary agent for more thoughts on this).
+Since this is a chance for a literary agent assistant to prove him or herself — and use the training they’ve received directly from the agent you’re targeting — most assistants and new agents are really hungry and eager to lavish prospective clients with attention.

 Finally, assistants are often the ones who champion things they find and recommend them to their bosses.
 “Stop what you’re doing and read this right now.
 It came in through the slush but it’s really good” is a very compelling argument when it comes from the right source.
 Who do you think an agent will listen to?
 A random query or a personal recommendation from their trusted colleague?